-&lt;sup>27 See also Hacker (n 6) 185 et seq. (analysis in connection with German law of standard contracts (AGB)).
+27 See also Hacker (n 6) 185 et seq. (analysis in connection with German law of standard contracts (AGB)).

-&lt;sup>28 Riehm (n 13) 20.
+28 Riehm (n 13) 20.

-for digital services without any acceptance mechanism is to expect no kind of an explicit notification of the user of those services.
+expected according to customary practice or if the offeror has waived it.
+One may well argue that the customary practice for digital services without any acceptance mechanism is to expect no kind of an explicit notification of the user of those services.
 Still, it should be noted that § 151 sentence 1 only dispenses of the notification of the acceptance, not of the acceptance as such.
-The latter must be demonstrated by a clearly visible conduct or declaration of the offeree.
+The latter must be demonstrated by a clearly visible conduct or declaration of the offeree.29